Jill Dando: Lines of inquiry

-Yugoslav connection
+Yugoslav/Serbian connection

-In early 1999, the UK and NATO were involved in the Kosovo War, opposing Serbia.
-Immediately after the Dando killing, a number of telephone calls were made to the BBC and other media outlets claiming responsibility for the killing on behalf of Serb groups.
+In early 1999, the United Kingdom and NATO were involved in the Kosovo War, opposing Serbia.
+Immediately after Dando's murder, a number of telephone calls were made to the BBC and other media outlets claiming responsibility for the killing on behalf of Serb groups.
 These calls stated that the murder was revenge for the NATO bombing campaign in Serbia, and threatened further killings.
 These calls were not judged wholly credible and may have been hoaxes.
-Nevertheless, at George's first trial, his defence barrister, Michael Mansfield, proposed that the Serbian warlord Arkan had ordered Dando's assassination in retaliation for the NATO bombing of the RTS headquarters.
+Nevertheless, at George's first trial, Mansfield proposed that Ražnatović had ordered Dando's assassination in retaliation for NATO's bombing of Radio Television of Serbia (RTS).
 Mansfield suggested that Dando's earlier presentation of an appeal for aid for Kosovar Albanian refugees may have attracted the attention of Bosnian-Serb hardliners.
 Dando's appeal for aid for the Kosovar Albanian refugees had been shown on television three weeks before her murder.

-In 2019, it was reported that the British National Criminal Intelligence Service (NCIS) had given an intelligence report to the Dando murder enquiry claiming that the murder was in retaliation for the RTS bombing and Arkan had ordered the killing.
+In 2019, it was reported that the British National Criminal Intelligence Service (NCIS) had given an intelligence report to the Dando murder enquiry claiming that the killing was in retaliation for the RTS bombing and that Ražnatović had ordered it.
 The report highlighted a possible connection between the bullet used to kill Dando and bullets used in assassinations in Germany, namely handmade markings found on them.
-An opposition journalist, Slavko Ćuruvija, was assassinated outside his home in Belgrade just a few days before Dando's murder and the method used in both cases was identical.
+An opposition journalist, Slavko Ćuruvija, was assassinated outside his home in Belgrade just fifteen days before Dando's murder and the method used in both cases was identical.
 In 2019, four men of the Serbian Secret Service were convicted of this murder.
 However, the verdicts were reversed on appeal in 2024, which led to a widely criticized acquittal of the four.
-In 2002, journalist Bob Woffinden had advanced the view that a Yugoslav group was behind the Dando killing and, in various newspaper articles, contested all the grounds on which the police had dismissed this possibility.
+In 2002, journalist Bob Woffinden had advanced the view that a Yugoslav group was behind the Dando killing and, in various newspaper articles, contested all the grounds on which police had dismissed this possibility.